react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 };
 ```

-Note that in this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Notifications` screen doesn't receive any params.
-If you want to have the same params in the `Notifications` screen, you can specify a [custom `getStateFromPath` function](use-linking.md#getstatefrompath) and copy those params.
+Note that in this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Feed` screen doesn't receive any params.
+If you want to have the same params in the `Feed` screen, you can specify a [custom `getStateFromPath` function](use-linking.md#getstatefrompath) and copy those params.

 ## Matching exact paths